Your health in Luxor

 Well-stocked pharmacy shelves

 Medications that you can only get on prescription in many countries are available over the counter in Luxor.
-Pharmacies are plentiful.
+Be aware, though, that some medications available in the UK and other 'western' countries are not available, and may even be illegal, in Egypt.

 The following is based on our own experience.
 It is not medical advice.
 If in doubt, consult a doctor.